 We will organise this event in combination with a special exhibition of art work by Gemma Anderson and natural objects from the university collection, in close collaboration with Museum Vrolik and UvA Special Collections.

-You can visit this temporary exhibition at the UvA Special Collections from 24 October till 6 November 2017.
-Opening hours and how to get there is found here.
+You can visit this temporary exhibition at the UvA Special Collections from 24 October 2017 till 8 January 2018.